GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 .. figure:: images/welcome-screen.png

-   GRASS statup screen to choose database, location, and mapset.
+   GRASS startup screen to choose database, location, and mapset.

 The user have write access only to the current mapset, but she/he can access also maps from other mapset within one location, see figure